Comptche, California: Geography

 Comptche is located in west-central Mendocino County at (39.2648954, -123.5911224).
 It is in ZIP code 95427 and lies at the junction of three minor roads.
 Comptche–Ukiah Road extends west from Comptche 15 mi to Mendocino on State Route 1, while to the east Orr Springs Road leads 30 mi to Ukiah on U.S. 101 (passing through Montgomery Woods State Natural Reserve approximately halfway to Ukiah).
 Flynn Creek Road leads southward from Comptche 8 mi to State Route 128 in Navarro River Redwoods State Park, near the town of Navarro.
 Flynn Creek Road and the western segment of Comptche–Ukiah Road provide an alternative route between Mendocino and the Anderson Valley, used in winter storms when the Navarro River floods Route 128.

-According to the United States Census Bureau, the Comptche CDP covers an area of 1.2 sqmi, all of it land.
+According to the United States Census Bureau, the Comptche CDP covers an area of 1.2 sqmi, all land.
 The Albion River runs along the southern edge of the community, flowing west to the Pacific Ocean at Albion.